gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

  2. Allow developers to edit those fragments in IDE (e.g., to remove fields they don't need, add fields with arguments, etc.)
  3. Load modified fragments from the file system on each run

-This step leaves you enough space in organizing sourcing for your specific case.

 For example let's modify the `Author` fragment to fetch excerpts of author posts:

 ```graphql